JBannwarth/matlab_academic_formatter/README.md

-# matlab_academic_formatter
+# MATLAB Academic Formatter

-Format MATLAB plots for academic publications
+Format MATLAB plots for academic publications.

+Use LaTeX renderer, set figure size and font-size, and export to PDF, EPS, and PNG.

+Based on original scripts from Z. Jeremy Chen.

+Jérémie X. J. Bannwarth